Torquay suburb profile

 Torquay demographics

 Torquay, located along Victoria's picturesque Surf Coast, is renowned for its stunning beaches, vibrant surf culture, and relaxed coastal lifestyle.
-With a population of 18,534, Torquay offers a blend of natural beauty and modern amenities, making it a desirable location for families, retirees, and professionals seeking a balanced lifestyle.
-The median age of 39 reflects a community that includes both young families and established residents who appreciate the area's laid-back charm and outdoor recreational opportunities.
+With a population of 18,534, the suburb offers a blend of natural beauty and modern amenities, making it an attractive destination for families, retirees, and professionals seeking a balanced lifestyle.
+The median age of 39 reflects a mature community, with many residents enjoying the area's outdoor activities and family-friendly environment.

 Torquay infrastructure, key developments and investment opportunities